Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis

-Hierarchical groupings in Tucker decompositions have been studied in a non-Bayesian context. \cite{Hackbusch2009} defined the hierarchical Tucker format, which defines the hierarchy according to vector spaces and subspaces.
-They depict a $d$-mode tensor space as $d$ vector spaces multiplied by the Kronecker product.
-They define a finite dimensional vector subspace on each of these vector spaces.
-Then, they pair off the subspaces and define a subspace on the vector space defined by the Kronecker product of those two subspaces.
-Next, they recurse on the subspaces until they get to one subspace.
-This final subspace contains an approximation of the desired tensor. \cite{grasedyck_2010} developed algorithms for computing decompositions in the hierarchical Tucker format, based on hierarchical singular value decomposition.
-Also, \cite{pmlr-v28-song13} defined a recursive decomposition algorithm for estimating a latent tree graphical model of a hierarchical tensor decomposition.
-This model depicts the joint probability of a set of observed variables as nodes, dependent on their parents, which are hidden variables.
-However, none of these models use Bayesian statistics or express the hierarchy of latent topics in each mode so their structures are different from ours.
-Our hierarchical structure is different because these models depict either the hierarchy of the vector spaces spanning modes or a hierarchy of hidden variables which the observed variables depend on. \cite{Schifanella:2014:MTD:2630935.2532169} proposed a method for hierarchical decomposition of tensors for CP and Tucker decompositions.
-This method involves adjusting the resolution or size of the core tensor to provide higher- or lower-resolution decompositions of the same data.
+Hierarchical decompositions were studied in a non-Bayesian context. \cite{Hackbusch2009} defined the hierarchical Tucker format, with hierarchy according to vector spaces and subspaces. \cite{grasedyck_2010} developed algorithms for computing decompositions in the hierarchical Tucker format based on hierarchical singular value decomposition. \cite{pmlr-v28-song13} defined a recursive decomposition algorithm for estimating a latent tree graphical model of hierarchical tensor decompositions.
+Their model depicts the joint probability of a set of observed variables as nodes, dependent on their hidden parents. \cite{Schifanella:2014:MTD:2630935.2532169} proposed a method for the hierarchical decomposition of tensors by adjusting the resolution or size of the core tensor to provide different resolution decompositions of the same data.